Do you want to learn the anatomy of a volcano?

 This type of deadly flow contains fast-moving volcanic matter and hot gas.
 Pyroclastic flow moves away from a volcano and incorporates tephra.
 When lava domes collapse, it can create hot pyroclastic density currents.

 When hot volcanic material mixes with water from streams or snow and ice, lahar mudflows form.
 Mudflows can bury entire communities like Mount St. Helens in the 1980s.
-Positive outcome is that volcanic material break down and weather to form some of the most fertile soils.
+The positive outcome is that volcanic material breaks down and weather to form some of the most fertile soils.

-Holes, cracks, or fissures are in the surface near volcanoes.
+Holes, cracks, or fissures are on the surface near volcanoes.
 They emit steam and volcanic gases, such as sulfur dioxide and carbon dioxide.
-Fumaroles create pathways for rising heat, volcanic gas and magma.
+Fumaroles create pathways for rising heat, volcanic gas, and magma.